brillout/wildcard-api/docs/intro.template.md

 // We define a `hello` function on the server endpoints.hello = async function(name) {
-  // Our `hello` endpoint doesn't do much.
+  // Our example doesn't do much.
+In a more realistic case, we would query data.
-  // But we could use anything available to the server such as querying data.
   // E.g. with SQL:
   //    const user = await db.run(`SELECT * FROM users WHERE name = ${escape(name)};`);
   // Or ORM / NoSQL: